Zhiming-Huang/luc/README.md

-If you choose the second way, you can run the following commands to replace the kernel (we tested the kernels work for ubuntu 18.04 LTS):
+If you choose the second way, you can run the following commands to replace the kernel (we tested the kernels, which work for ubuntu 18.04 LTS):

 ```
 sudo dpkg -i linux-headers-5.4.0-rc6_5.4.0-rc6-2_amd64.deb